The triangular relationship

 Diet – gut microbiota – inflammation

-In contrast, the Mediterranean diet, rich in fruits, vegetables, wholegrains, nuts and olive oil, supports a diverse microbiota, promoting anti-inflammatory effects and better health outcomes.
+In contrast, a Mediterranean diet, rich in fruits, vegetables, wholegrains, nuts and olive oil, supports a diverse microbiota, promoting anti-inflammatory effects and better health outcomes.
 Similarly, plant-based diets, abundant in fibre, polyphenols and plant proteins, boost the population of beneficial bacteria and promote the production of anti-inflammatory compounds while reducing harmful species.

 The authors suggest that a further understanding of the connection between diet, gut microbiota and inflammation could be key to preventing and managing chronic diseases.